EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 ###Summary

-There are many ways of increasing the loading speed on a website.
+There are many ways of increasing the loading speed of a website.
 Most are common and expensive, but there are also other minor tweaks that can help us bring a better user experience and also gain a couple of positions in the search engine results.
 And on SEO, every tiny bit of optimization counts to our goal.
 Every fraction of a second we can save matters -to both us and the user-, especially on mobile where people expect to get what they want almost immediately.

 This is a Google Analytics view from one of my websites, where I applied most of these formulas over several months to assess the results.
 The latest change I did a month ago was the deferred ad loading, and while it's not huge, it clearly made an impact on the average page load speed: